mercwar/CYBORG-LIVE-GIT-BROWSER/readme.md

 # 🔧 Installation

 ## 1️⃣ Download the Browser

-Download the ZIP archive from this repository and extract it anywhere on your system.
+- [Click Here](https://github.com/mercwar/CYBORG-LIVE-GIT-BROWSER/releases/tag/CYLB) to Download the ZIP archive from this repository.
+- Extract it anywhere on your apache or web host.

 ## 2️⃣ Configure `config.json`
 Update the file with your GitHub information: